Alcohol Beverage Policy-Superior Dome, Northern Center, NMU Golf Course

-Events held within the Don H. Bottum University Center and Superior Dome or NMU Golf Course at which alcoholic beverages are to be served must comply with the rules and regulations set forth by the Michigan Liquor Control Commission.
+Events held within the Northern Center, the Superior Dome or the NMU Golf Course at which alcoholic beverages are to be served must comply with the rules and regulations set forth by the Michigan Liquor Control Commission.

-Events held within the Don H. Bottum University Center and Superior Dome or NMU Golf Course at which alcoholic beverages are to be served must comply with the rules and regulations set forth by the Michigan Liquor Control Commission.
-The University’s Class C Liquor Licenses are limited to designated areas within the University Center and the Superior Dome and NMU Golf Course.
+Events held within the Northern Center, Superior Dome or NMU Golf Course at which alcoholic beverages are to be served must comply with the rules and regulations set forth by the Michigan Liquor Control Commission.
+The University’s Class C Liquor Licenses are limited to designated areas within the Northern Center, the Superior Dome and the NMU Golf Course.
 The Dining Services Department administers the licenses.
 The University Alcohol Beverage Committee which consists of the Director of Dining Services, Director of Activities, the Center for Student Enrichment, the Dean of Students, Health Promotion Specialist, Director of Auxiliary Services, Director of Public Safety, Director of Recreational Facilities and Services, or the designee of these individuals, assists with the implementation of this policy.
-The composition of the committee will vary depending on whether an event involving alcohol is to be held at the Superior Dome or the University Center or the NMU Golf Course.
+The composition of the committee will vary depending on whether an event involving alcohol is to be held at the Superior Dome, Northern Center or the NMU Golf Course.

 Events Sponsored by University Groups and Departments

 Events sponsored by student organizations or university departments where alcohol is requested will invoke special conditions: